canonical/vanilla-framework/templates/docs/building-vanilla.md

 If you open an extra terminal and run `gulp watch-css`, the CSS will be rebuilt every time your Sass files are edited and saved.

+To provide the same browser support as Vanilla, you should also include [autoprefixer](https://www.npmjs.com/package/autoprefixer) in the build pipeline via [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer).

-For more options on configuring `gulp-sass`, for example minification and autoprefixing, refer to [the README.md](https://github.com/dlmanning/gulp-sass).
+For more options on configuring `gulp-sass`, for example minification and autoprefixing, refer to [the gulp-sass documentation](https://www.npmjs.com/package/gulp-sass).

 ### Git submodules